aeternity/get-aeternity/README.md

 	- `INSTALL_DIR/app/<network>/aeternity.yaml` and `INSTALL_DIR/app/<network>/log`
 - If your `tar` doesn't support zstd, ensure `unzstd` is installed (`zstd` package).
 - If you restore from a snapshot it might take a while to sync to the latest block.
+- When declining downloads in interactive mode, you can provide local snapshot paths for extraction.
+- The script estimates required space (2.5x combined compressed size) but does not yet automatically check free disk space.